uqsameen/WikiData/README.md

 ## Project Description

 This project focuses on developing and evaluating various machine learning models for identifying toxic content while minimizing unintended biases.
-We explore different model architectures (LR, SVM, CNN) and mitigation strategy to improve fairness and accuracy.
+We explore different model architectures (LR, CNN) and mitigation strategy to improve fairness and accuracy.

 ## Repository Structure